ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json ATTINY
 Arduino SAMD for MKR1010

-The HC05 or HM-10 Bluetooth module is used to read and write information or instructions to the clock The DCF77 module can be attached to adjust the time to the second with German longwave time signal received by the module
+The HC05 or HM-10 Bluetooth module is used to read and write information or instructions to the clock.

+The DCF77 module can be attached to adjust the time to the second with German longwave time signal received by the module

 Arduino Uno, Nano with SK6812 LEDs: Program size must stay below approx 23572, 1129 bytes bytes with 144 LEDs.